“Tell me I’m not making a huge mistake, Layla.”

 A lot of our packmates condemned and judged the city wolves for where they chose to make their dens, but I’d never really moved past pitying them.
-Once again, I couldn’t help but think of how sad it was that they never got to experience this, locked up in their ivory towers.
+How sad it was that they never got to experience this, locked up in their ivory towers.
 And to only shift once a month…the thought made me want to cry.

-We filed out of the mouth of the trail and into a large clearing just as the sun disappeared behind the mountains that crouched to our west.
-The pack had used this place for centuries to worship our Goddess and perform our moon rituals.
-In the center of the dell lay a natural hollow that we had built up over time.
-Now, three concentric rings of amphitheater style seating were shaped into the grassy slopes, enough to hold a crowd even of this size.
-On the very lowest level, what served as the stage, five large granite monoliths punched up through the earth like the fingers of a titan breaking free from Tartarus.
+We filed out of the mouth of the trail and into a large clearing.
+To the west, the sun sank behind the mountains, bathing the crowd in crimson and amber.
+Our pack had used this place for centuries to worship our Goddess and perform our moon rituals.
+In the center of the dell lay a natural hollow that we had built upon over time.
+Now, three concentric rings of amphitheater-style seating were shaped into the grassy slopes, large enough to hold a crowd even of this size.
+On the very lowest level – that served as the stage – five granite monoliths punched up through the earth like the fingers of a titan breaking free from Tartarus.
 At their center lay a massive stone plinth.
 Women had given birth to alphas upon it.
-The dead were laid out across it for the pack to mourn.
+The dead were laid out across it in mourning.
 Afterward, we scattered their ashes over the ground beneath, consecrating the land with the remains of our ancestors.

 This was a sacred, hallowed place.
-Even those unfamiliar with our territory could sense it, quieting their conversation as they entered, so that the clearing was filled with whispers so hushed, they sounded like the sighing of the summer breeze.
+Even those unfamiliar with our territory sensed it, quieting their conversation as they entered, so that the clearing was filled with whispers so hushed, they sounded like the sighing of the summer breeze.

 Gia and I found seats in the upper row, being some of the last to arrive.
 The Kolbecks found their own on the opposite side of the hollow.
-It wasn’t that I had been watching them, just that it was hard not to notice where they went.
-Openings suddenly appeared for them to pass through.
+It wasn’t that I’d been watching them, just that it was hard not to notice where they went.
 Conversation and movement stilled when they neared.
-All the other wolves were acting like what the Kolbecks had might be catching.
+Openings suddenly appeared for them to pass through, like everyone worried that what the Kolbecks had might be catching.

 The difference between the ease of those around me and that of the city wolves was stark out here in the open.
-Where they were in three-piece suits, everyone else wore faded shorts, threadbare t-shirts, and flip flops; clothes that were easy to shuck off if the desire to shift overcame them.
-While Michael and Nathaniel seemed unnerved by what they had walked into, the other wolves here were comfortable in their own skins, like they belonged here on the edge of the wilderness.
-It only heightened my curiosity about why our city brethren had chosen to join us.
+Where they were in three-piece suits, the rest of us wore faded shorts, threadbare t-shirts, and flip flops; clothes that were easy to shuck off if the desire to shift overcame us.
+While Michael and Nathaniel seemed unnerved by what they’d walked into, the overwhelming mood of the crowd was excitement and anticipation.

-Again, I felt a momentary pang for them, but like Gia said, they had made their own beds, and my focus now had to be on my friend.
+Again, I felt a momentary pang for them, but like Gia said, they’d made their own beds, and my focus now had to be on my friend.

-I turned away from them.
+I turned toward her.
 “Are you excited yet, or still worried?”
-I asked Gia.

 She grinned.
 “Mostly excited.
 Don’t get me wrong, I’m still a little anxious, but my mind is made up, so I don’t want to dwell on the negative.”

-I smiled back at her.
 “Good.
 Hey, do you remember that bonding ceremony we snuck into when we were in middle school?”
-It was the last time our pack had played host to it.
+It was the last time our pack had played host to one.

 She nodded.
 “Oh, yeah.
 I’ll never forget that.
 My mom was so pissed at us.”

-“So were my parents,” I said, thinking back to the way Mom and Dad had read me the riot act for disappearing without telling them where I was going on a night when our territory was full to bursting with unfamiliar wolves.
+“So were my parents.”
+Mom and Dad had read me the riot act for disappearing without telling them where I was going on a night when our territory was full to bursting with unfamiliar wolves.

+Gia’s grin slipped.
 “How mad do you think they’ll be this time?”
-Gia asked, her grin slipping.

 Like last time, we hadn’t told our parents where we would be tonight.
 First off, we were in our early twenties, so we didn’t really have to.
-Secondly, Gia didn’t want her mom here if it didn’t go well for her.
+Secondly, Gia didn’t want her mom here on the off chance she wasn’t matched.
 My parents had been planning a hot date, and even though they’d want to support my bestie, I didn’t think it was right for them to be here if Gia’s mom wasn’t.
-Hopefully they’d forgive me afterwards.
-I knew Gia’s would forgive her anything if she showed up back at her house with a mate.
+Hopefully they’d forgive me afterward.
+I knew Gia’s would forgive her anything if she showed up at her house later with a mate.

 Please, Goddess, let her show up with a mate, I prayed.

-From out of the forest walked a woman wearing a green dress that flowed down to her ankles.
-These ceremonies were hosted on a rotating schedule, so no one pack could be thought to be favored above the others.
+From out of the forest walked a woman.
+These ceremonies were hosted on a rotating schedule, so no one pack was favored above the others.
 The same was said for the mystics who oversaw them, and this woman was a stranger to me.
 She must have been in her eighties, with white hair that fell loose to her elbows and a lined, weathered face.
-Despite her age, her spine was ramrod straight and her legs carried her swiftly toward the edge of our makeshift amphitheater.
+The green dress she wore was sleeveless and long, so that her ankles ruffled the bottom hem with every step she took.
+Despite her age, her spine was unbent and her legs carried her swiftly toward the edge of our makeshift amphitheater.

 “Good evening,” she said, her voice resonating in a way that wasn’t natural.
-It was as though she had spoken from right beside me, so clear were the words.
-Clear enough that I could just detect a slight southern drawl to them as she continued.
+It sounded like she’d spoken from right beside me.
+The words were so clear that I detected a slight southern drawl to them as she continued.
 “Welcome to the eastern packs’ annual bonding ceremony.
 Would those choosing to take part in it please come forward.”